walles/batterylogger/README.md

 * Make the points in the graph real big, bigger than the line thickness.
 Ref: http://stackoverflow.com/questions/10169080/custom-points-on-graph-using-androidplot

-* Zoom around the finger, not around the middle

 * Think about how to show overlapping info events.

 * Make the X axis labels look sane at different zoom levels